MiguelMolledo/blockChainBootCamp/GeneralNotesBlockChain.md

 # Important notes when developing

 ## Folders
-	src > current smart contracts
+* src > Current smart contracts
-	scripts > scripts to deploy or get config files
+* scripts > scripts to deploy or get config files
-	Test  > To develop all de Tests mocks > To fake contracts that are not existing in our local test env
+* Test  > To develop all de Tests
+   * mocks > To fake contracts that are not existing in our local test env

 ## NICE stuff to Remember